Macky2420/food-delivery-system/README.md

-# food-reservation-system
+# food-delivery-system
-FRS - A school project designed to reduce crowding and queues in the food court by allowing students to make reservations even during class.
+FDS - A school project designed to deliver food at school.